What is Beach Fishing?

 What beach to try?

 You think you might like to try this beach fishing thing.
 But where to go?
-My advice, get your family and friends involved in the planning.
+My advice, get your family and friends involved in the planning try surf fishing with your kids.
 Going to the beach is something everybody can enjoy even if they don’t want to fish.
 You can swim, fish, surf, kayak, float, build sand castles, play Frisbee or beach volleyball or just kick back and soak up the sun.

 Where ever you decide to try, do some research online, check out the local online fishing reports to get your fever up.
 Get everybody in your group involved in the research as well.
 The planning and anticipation of the trip is a part of the fun as well.
 Depending on your location, there could be a beach in your own back yard.
 That would be a good place to take some short rips as you learn the sport of beach fishing.